Nicktella/acme_reservation_planner/README.md

 # acme_reservation_planner
 Block 34: Join Tables Part 1

-The Acme Reservation Planner
+--The Acme Reservation Planner--

 Welcome to the Acme Reservation Planner workshop!
 In this workshop, you'll be building a RESTful API using Node.js and Express.
 This API will interact with a PostgreSQL database through exported methods from another file, which we'll refer to as the data layer.

 Project Setup
 Create a New Repository: Start by creating a new repository named the_acme_reservation_planner.